RedHatGov/redhatgov.workshops/CONTRIBUTING.md

 ### 1 Fork the `redhatgov.workshops` repo

-Forking `redhatgov.workshops` is a simple two-step process.
+Forking is a simple two-step process.

 1. On GitHub, navigate to the https://github.com/RedHatGov/redhatgov.workshops repo.